 Adult Individual Therapy

 Children and adolescents grow up and become adults.
-I treat many adults individually in my practice, treating issues related to co-dependency, eating disorders, substance addiction, maternal depression, grief and loss, and anxiety.
+I treat many adults individually in my practice, treating presenting issues related to co-dependency, eating disorders, substance addiction, maternal depression, grief and loss, anxiety and relational trauma.
 As a Family Therapist, I bring family systems concepts into the individual sessions by exploring the role our family of origin and adverse childhood experiences play in our current struggles.
 If you are interested in enhancing the quality of your current relationship with both yourself and others, please call me to schedule an intake session.

 A Note to fellow Mommas out there: You are not alone.
 Whether you are struggling with clinical post-partum depression, or just need an empathetic support to navigate the beautiful chaos that is parenthood, I can be here for you.